haidar-qayum/ExcelForecasting/README.md

 ## Functions and Tools Used

+### Excel Functions

 - **`FORECAST.ETS`**: Used to predict future values based on a time series using the Exponential Smoothing (ETS) algorithm, providing a robust forecasting model that accounts for seasonality.
 - **`FORECAST.ETS.CONFINT`**: Calculates the confidence interval for a forecasted value, offering a range of potential future sales figures to understand forecast reliability.
+- **`SUMIF`, `AVERAGEIF`, `COUNTIF`**: Used to perform conditional calculations based on a single criterion, such as summing or averaging sales data for a specific subscription type, or counting occurrences of specific conditions in the dataset.
-- **`SUMIF`**: Summed specific values based on criteria, such as calculating total upsell amounts for different subscription types.
+- **`SUMIFS`, `COUNTIFS`**: Applied for conditional calculations with multiple criteria, allowing for more complex data analysis, such as summing upsell amounts across multiple conditions like date ranges and subscription types.
-- **`SMA` and `Weighted Moving Average`**: Implemented these methods to smooth out historical data for trend analysis and forecasting.
 - **`IF` and `VLOOKUP`**: Used for conditional logic and data retrieval, respectively, to enhance data analysis and automation within the Excel models.
-- **`PivotTables`**: Employed to aggregate and summarize data, allowing detailed breakdowns of sales and upsell opportunities by subscription type and other criteria.
+- **Nested `IF` statements**: Implemented to perform complex logical checks and return results based on multiple conditions, enhancing decision-making processes within data analysis and forecasting models.

+### Excel Tools

+- **Series Filling**: Utilized to quickly populate data ranges with sequential data, such as dates or numeric sequences, to ensure consistent time series analysis.
+- **What-IF Analysis: Scenario Manager**: Used to analyze and compare different scenarios by changing multiple variables simultaneously, providing insights into the impact of various business decisions on outcomes.
+- **What-IF Analysis: Goal Seek**: Applied to find the necessary input value required to achieve a desired result, such as determining the sales target needed to reach a specific revenue goal.
+- **What-IF Analysis: Data Table**: Created to explore different outcomes based on varying input values, enabling sensitivity analysis and better understanding of the relationship between different variables.
+- **Forecast Sheet**: Employed to automate the creation of a forecast and visualize historical data along with future predictions, simplifying the process of forecasting future trends based on past performance.
-- **Data Visualization Tools**: Utilized Excel's charting tools to create line charts, area charts, and heatmaps for visualizing trends, forecasts, and scenario analyses.
+- **Data Visualization Tools**: Utilized Excel's charting tools to create line charts, area charts, conditioning for visualizing trends, forecasts, and scenario analyses.

 ## Project Components